ramala/check-stock-level-test/README.md

 - More test coverage i.e. more unit tests, like MockMvc tests, integration tests and PIT tests
 - I would also set up a cucumber project with one happy path so that QA's can build on top of it
 - UI interface using thymeleaf or react or angular
 - For an enterprise application I wouldn't use entity objects being returned in service controllers
+- used default date format in the database
 - I would create a Service API package with model objects to return in response.
 - I would also use **lombok** and **mapstruct** libraries for mapping objects.